valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 # AI Dungeon World Info Reference
-***

 ## Preamble
 Turn on word wrap to read this document.
 Perhaps the greatest addition to the AI Dungeon for generating high quality stories has been world info.
 Learning and figuring out how to use world info effectively is of great interest to many users: using it one can get vastly more consistent output from the AI and define terms that the pre-trained AI might otherwise have difficulty understanding.
 Features like `Remember` (pins) and `A/N:` (author's notes) will also be covered as they are heavily related and connected to world info.
 Everything here is of use to both free and premium users.
 The differences between griffin and dragon will be discussed as there are some differences one should be mindful of.
 Good world info can make griffin almost as good as dragon, but requires more attention and effort from the user.
 While world info is a powerful tool there are also caveats and concerns to using it effectively.
 With good world info the user can create any kind of scenario and a `world` of their own.
 All of this info is from users sharing notes and research on AID Discord and other fan communities.
 The information has been confirmed and peer-reviewed through sharing outputs which will be skipped for the sake of brevity.
 Special credit to kimtaengsshi for help and fact checking the technical details.
 Recently there have been rumors of WI 2.0 launching at an unknown future date.
 This document will require an overhaul after this comes to pass.

+Much of this information comes from and is shared with the community-run wiki and Discord.
+A link to the wiki will be provided where you can also find an invite to the Discord and other useful content: https://wiki.aidiscord.cc/wiki/Main_Page

-## Remember, world info, Author's Notes, Worlds and how the game treats each part
+## Remember, World Info, Author's Notes, Worlds and how the game treats each part
 Remember was the first of these features implemented in the game.
 Glossing over a lot of details, remember is a world info that gets constantly fed to the game after your every input.
 World info is like remember, but has user-defined key-words `keys` that after getting triggered make the game use them as input.
 Having this element of context makes world info less restricting to work with - after you're happy with it you can forget and leave it while things in remember require more frequent updating as the story progresses.
 History means old prompts written by you and the AI.
 The order the AI reads your input is in:

 + Summary										| Experimental feature to help devs